 Manufacturing - Approximately 24 businesses can be attributed to Hamilton's ICT and Digital Media manufacturing subsector.
 Approximately 5 firms are computer and peripheral equipment manufacturers, who make equipment for computers such as monitors, storage devices, mice and printers.
 Approximately 2 firms are involved in Semiconductor and another electronic component manufacturing.
-The semiconductor industry is an area of strength for Canada, specifically as it relates to niche sectors including fabless semiconductor and microelectronics.
-Radio and television broadcasting and wireless communications equipment manufacturing form a major part of ICT manufacturing specifically as it relates to wireless communications manufacturing.
-Within Ontario's ICT manufacturing, approximately 103 firms (7% of all ICT manufacturing) specialize in this subsector, centred in Toronto, Ottawa and Markham.
-In terms of companies with strengths in exports, Canada shows particular strength in wireless manufacturing and services including wireless infrastructures.
+The semiconductor industry is an area of strength for Canada, specifically as it relates to niche sectors including fabless semiconductor and microelectronics4.
+Radio and television broadcasting and wireless communications equipment manufacturing form a major part of ICT manufacturing, approximately 103 firms (7% of all ICT manufacturing) specialize in this subsector, centred in Toronto, Ottawa and Markham.
+In terms of companies with strengths in exports, Canada shows particular strength in wireless manufacturing and services including wireless infrastructures5.
 Thus, the lack of firms in Hamilton that specialize in this particular subsector may indicate a gap in Hamilton's telecommunications value chain.